 Use only when a same-day visit goes beyond the usual pre and post work of a minor procedure and is clearly documented as a distinct service.

-Documentation cue: Separate HPI/Exam/MDM tied to a different problem or a materially expanded decision process.
+Documentation cue: Separate HPI/Exam/MDM tied to a different problem or a materially expanded decision process, clearly reflected in your EHR Software.

 Modifier 52 – Reduced services